herv/lildebi/README.md

 ========

-Building Lil' Debi is a multi-step process including clone the sources, getting busybox code as a submodule, building the native utilities, and then finally building the Android app.
+Building Lil' Debi is a multi-step process including clone the sources, building the native utilities, and then finally building the Android app.
 Here are all those steps in a form to run in the terminal: